-UML 2 models are serialized in XMI according to the rules specified by the MOF 2.0: XMI Mapping Specification.
+UML 2 models are serialized in XMI according to the rules specified by the MOF 2: XMI Mapping Specification.

 XMI allows the use of tags to tailor the schemas that are produced and the documents that are produced using XMI.
-The following are the tag settings that appear in the UML2 Infrastructure Model for the XMI interchange of UML2 models:
+The following are the tag settings that appear in the XMI of the InfrastructureLibrary: